jeanbarrossilva/jeanbarrossilva/README.md

 I've been developing a [Mastodon](https://joinmastodon.org) Android client named Orca, that contains all the functionality a social network app normally has (authorization and authentication, reading and creating posts, search, account and term muting, etc) while offering the best experience the user could have, with a beautifully designed UI.
 Combined to that, on the development side, it is totally modularized, having its core-level layers totally decoupled from the actual platform-specific code, and also counts with various tests that cover almost the entire application.

-It is open source and its repository can be found [here](https://github.com/jeanbarrossilva/Orca); contributions are much appreciated!
+It is open source and its repository can be found [here](https://github.com/jeanbarrossilva/Orca); contributions to it or any other project are much appreciated!

 <div align="center">
   <img src="https://github.com/jeanbarrossilva/jeanbarrossilva/assets/38408390/18154859-161c-4e4a-82a9-d71718261a3c" width="205" />